 The attorneys, paralegals, and support staff of Division of Federal Employees' and Energy Workers' Compensation (FEEWC) are responsible for providing a variety of legal services to the Office of Workers' Compensation Programs (OWCP) with regard to several benefit programs it administers.

-- FEEWC supports OWCP's work under the Federal Employees' Compensation Act (FECA), which turned 100 years old on September 7, 2016.
-FECA provides benefits, including income support and medical care, to those Federal employees who are injured on the job and to survivors of Federal employees who have died as a result of a work injury or exposure;
+- FEEWC supports OWCP's work under the Federal Employees' Compensation Act (FECA).
+FECA provides benefits, including income support and medical care, to those Federal employees who are injured on the job and to survivors of Federal employees who have died as a result of a work injury or exposure.

-- Every day, employees in FEEWC protect the privacy of claimant personal information, including medical information under the Privacy Act; and
+- Every day, employees in FEEWC protect the privacy of claimant personal information, including medical information under the Privacy Act.

-- The FECA Subrogation Unit recovers millions of dollars every year for the entire Federal government by effectively administering the subrogation provisions of FECA (attempting to recover damages from a third party), including a 2016 case in which the Unit worked with the Assistant United States Attorneys' Office to recover almost $100,000 from an attorney who failed to reimburse the United States (United States v.
-Eisenberg, 149 F.Supp.3d 71, (D.D.C.
-2015)).
+- The FECA Subrogation Unit recovers millions of dollars every year for the entire Federal government by effectively administering the subrogation provisions of FECA (attempting to recover damages from a third party).

 - The Federal Tort Claims Act (FTCA) is a limited waiver of sovereign immunity that authorizes payment of claims for money damages against the United States for negligent acts or omissions of its employees acting within the scope of their employment in circumstances where a private party would be liable under state law.
-Just as one example, where a Department of Labor employee negligently strikes a parked car while driving to a business meeting, the FTCA authorizes payment of a claim for damage to the vehicle filed by the owner of the car.
-Please note that the government is not responsible under the FTCA for the torts of its contractors.
-The FTCA also contains certain explicit exceptions that preclude liability.
+The FTCA contains certain explicit exceptions that preclude liability.

-- The Military Personnel and Civilian Employees' Claims Act (MPCECA) authorizes payment of claims made by employees of the Department of Labor for damage or loss to property used incident to service with the Department.
+- The Military Personnel and Civilian Employees' Claims Act (MPCECA) authorizes payment of claims made by employees of DOL for damage or loss to property used incident to service with DOL.
 For example, a DOL employee on travel whose briefcase was damaged may seek reimbursement under the MPCECA as long as the damage was not due to the employee's negligence.

 - The War Hazards Compensation Act (WHCA) provides reimbursement to insurers of contractors covered by the Defense Base Act (DBA) for both benefit and administrative costs resulting from an injury or death caused by a "war risk hazard."
 The WHCA also provides for direct payments to DBA and certain other employees as a result of their detention by a "hostile force or person" and direct payments to certain employees who are injured as a result of a war risk hazard and are not covered by the DBA or not payable under the DBA.